HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/limitations/index.md

 Take note of the following limitations when using Presentation Designer:

 - Presentation Designer can only be used to edit presentation templates.
-For more information, see the [Edit Presentation Template in Presentation Designer](../../presentation_designer/usage/edit_presentation_template.md) topic.
+For more information, refer to the [Edit Presentation Template in Presentation Designer](../../presentation_designer/usage/edit_presentation_template.md) topic.
 - You cannot reuse presentation templates.
 It is required to create a new template for each design.
 - The following features are currently not supported:
     - Locking of a presentation template while being edited in Presentation Designer.